mjmoore1620/forwardKinematicDemo/README.md

     * git rebase
         * caused a mess
             * aborted, and git merged and it went through like a normal fast-forward should
+    * git remote show origin
+        * to see information about a remote because I renamed the github repo
 * Got a lot of practice with git merge, managing and deleting branches
 * Learned how to animate with generic javascript
+* Renamed a github repo
+* Implemented perlin noise from an external library: [github link][9]

 # Thoughts
 * The mathematical and engineering formality is way overkill in the wikipedia documentation